TianbaiCui/Listen-Attend-and-Spell-Pytorch/README.md

 -   Multi-head Attention (MHA)

     Google had released another [paper](https://arxiv.org/abs/1712.01769) introducing state-of-the-art end2end ASR based on LAS.
 According to the paper, they modified the attention mechanism to MHA and gain remarkable performance improvement.
 We've implemented MHA as described in section 2.2.2. in the paper and enable it when training on LibriSpeech.
 It is worth to mention that MHA increases the training time of LAS (which was already too slow), so consider disable MHA by setting multi_head=1 in config on slower GPU.

+-   Label Smoothing

+    Like MHA, label smoothing was mentioned in the same [paper](https://arxiv.org/abs/1712.01769) and show significant improvement on LAS.
+However, pytorch's loss function design makes it difficult to implement label smoothing.
+In this implementation, label smoothing is achieved by self-defined loss function (can be found at [functions.py](util/functions.py)).
+The implementation may be numerical unstable comparing to native loss function provided by pytorch, you may disable label smoothing by setting it to 0 in config file.
+We will be very thankful for bug report or sugestion on label smoothing implementation.

 ## Requirements